zimolzak/active-learning/Readme.md

 We found that 10-fold cross-validation accuracy was high for all seven laboratory tests, and for all three methods, after all annotated training examples had been added (Table **tableCrossVal**).
 For 6 out of 7 laboratory tests, random forests achieved the top cross validation accuracy, and for 6 out of 7 laboratory tests, L1-regularized logistic regression achieved second place or better.
 Using our engineered features with L1-penalized logistic regression, there is rapid convergence to a high-accuracy classifier, even with random sampling of training examples (Figure **figLassoLearningCurve**), with all seven laboratory tests above 90% cross validation accuracy with 100 or fewer training examples.
-With Random Forests, the convergence occurs with even fewer training examples (Figure **figRandomForestLearningCurve**).
+With random forests, the convergence occurs with even fewer training examples (Figure **figRandomForestLearningCurve**).
 SVM learning curves are not shown because this method had the worst performance, and it is not as easy to interpret its results.
 Regarding feature importance, the feature with the highest coefficient (most informative) was often the Kolmogorov-Smirnov statistic (table **tableCoefficients**) **FIXME** make sure this is true once table is fleshed out.
 "Wide variety of features were most important, depending on the specific lab test.
 *Further plot of learning curve(s) based on the count of labs (not treating one row of albumin as equal to any other).*